 - “Do you want help, or do you want one more try first?”

-When they compare themselves to others
+When your child compares themselves to others

 Try: